dmcgits/dmcgits.github.io/mds/ISE102/week1_notes.md

 ### This is the key to coding.

+The problem solving tools above are common across programming languages.

-> _Coding is problem solving_.
+> _Coding is, first, problem solving_.
 This means dissecting the problem and creatively solving it.
 The syntax is just a way of communicating that solution to the computer, and you'll use multiple languages/syntaxes through your career.

 ---

-## Doing it for real
+## From pseudocode to source code

+Like all languages, a programming language has
+> Vocabulary -> Keywords
+> Grammar -> Syntax
+> A file with syntax and keywords in it contains.. source code!

+Keywords are words that have a special meaning to the compiler, like `int` and `using`.
+Wikipedia defines syntax for us:
+> the syntax of a computer language is the set of rules that defines the combinations of symbols that [make a working program]

+Good news is, once you've learned a language it's not nearly as hard to switch as the spoken ones:

+> There are only 73 special or reserved words in C++
+>There are on average 20,000 words a native English speaker uses.

+---

+## Hello world

 Our situation is waking up, our problem is: how should I face the world?
 Solution?
 I'm going to greet it.
 Our _psuedocode_: